WVURAIL/cra/README.md

 2. Obtaining a Low Noise Amplifier

+      The system will need a low noise amplifier for the hydrogen line (21cm) at a 1420 MHz center frequency.
 There are a few options for the LNA that is used with these horn telescopes:

       a.
 Build the LNA yourself.
 You will need to purchase all the components and solder the board together.
 This is a fun project in itself.
 All the schematics/hardware etc. are open and public.
       * [Schematics etc. can be found here](/Files_uploaded/Neutral_Hydrogen_amplifier_v3.pdf).